Bug 7970 - Client icon isn't changed on upgrade on Windows

 Acceptance Criteria:

-* Start menu icon is updated automatically on install * Task bar icon is updated automatically on install * Any other shortcut icons are updated automatically on install
+* Start menu icon is updated automatically on install * Task bar icon is updated automatically on install * Drop-up menu on right-click the task bar icon is updated automatically on install. * Start menu search results are updated automatically on install * Any other shortcut icons are updated automatically on install

 Attachments